 Films Writing Curating Solo Shows Art Galleries Contact Links Students Research CV

-- I am an organizer for The Caligari Project, an interdisciplinary arts festival from September to December of this year.
+- I am an organizer and co-artistic director for The Caligari Project, an interdisciplinary arts festival from September to December of 2016.

 - On the last weekend of the AGR exhibition, Jennifer Sparowhawk invited me to participate in her online interview series, Kindred Cities which is about art and culture in Regina and Saskatoon.